|

 information about falconry.
 Also ask

-for a current list of falconers in
+for a current list of currently

 your state.